 Understanding the Race sheet

-oRationale: To understand how to record boats on the water in chronological fashion and fill out lap times by class and then transfer to the final places on the right for the results management.
+oRationale: To understand how to record boats on the water on the Race Sheet and fill out lap times by class and then transfer to the final places on the right for the results management.

 Ongoing Race Monitoring

-oTraining Area: Recording laps, identifying boats over the line (Flag 'X'), and deciding when to shorten the course (Flag 'S').
+oTraining Topics: Recording in draft as a full chronological record of the race.
+Use of video.
+Recording laps, identifying boats over the line (Flag 'X'), and deciding when to shorten the course (Flag 'S').

 oRationale: To maintain accurate records for results and adjust the race length to meet "Target Times".